written by Maree Stuart

 What are the benefits of process improvement?

-As Dr Deming’s point suggests, process improvement gives you a path to spot and improve challenges in your processes, improving quality and productivity along the way.
+As Dr Deming’s point suggests, process improvement gives you a path to spot and improve challenges in your processes.
+And that means you’ll be improving quality and productivity along the way.

 These challenges could be damaging to the ability to achieve your “why” in business.
 Process improvement helps businesses realise goals and optimise customer experiences to assist with customer retention.
 Inefficient processes cost time and money.